justine4444/kafka/readme.md

 - Producers write to topics (and indirectly to partitions).
 - Consumers read from assigned partitions.
 - Kafka brokers manage partitions and ensure high availability and consistency.

+# Kafka Logs and Data Storage

+## 📦 How Kafka Stores Data

+- Kafka organizes data into **topics**.
+- Each topic is divided into **partitions**.
+- Each partition is implemented as a **log** — an ordered, append-only file stored on disk.

+## 📄 Kafka Log Structure

+- Messages are written sequentially to the end of the log.
+- Each message in a partition has:
+  - A unique **offset** (used to identify and retrieve messages).
+  - A **key** (optional) — used for partitioning and message routing.
+  - A **value** — the main payload.
+  - A **timestamp** — indicating when the message was produced.

+## 🕒 Retention and Segments

+- Kafka retains messages for a configured time (e.g., 7 days), regardless of whether they've been consumed.
+- Logs are split into **segments** to optimize disk usage and cleanup.
+- Old segments are deleted or compacted based on topic configurations.

+## 🔄 Offset-Based Consumption

+- **Consumers manage their own offsets**, allowing:
+  - Message reprocessing (by rewinding offsets).
+  - Parallelism across consumer groups.
+- Kafka itself does not track message consumption status.

+## 🚀 Performance

+- Kafka achieves high performance through:
+  - **Sequential disk I/O**.
+  - **Zero-copy transfer**.
+  - Efficient batching and compression.

+## ✅ Summary

+- Kafka stores data in **logs** within **partitions** of **topics**.
+- Each message is assigned a unique **offset** and optionally includes a key and timestamp.
+- Consumers control message consumption using **offsets**, enabling replay and fault tolerance.